Web-Dev-Collaborative/BlogBackEnd/docs/README.md

 Your submission takes into consideration how long it takes you to complete it.
 You are welcome to submit it at any point, however completing it in less than 12 hours increases your chances of being considered for our next interview cycle.

+We have provided an API with the correct solution.
+This should only be used to verify your results.
+Do not call this API in your application.
+[Here it is in action](https://hatchways.io/api/assessment/solution/posts?tags=history,tech&sortBy=likes&direction=desc).

 ## Instructions to Start

 There is no need to run this locally, as this app has been [deployed](https://hatchways-betest.herokuapp.com/api).
 The [Postman Collection]() may be found [here](), so there is no set-up required on your part whatsoever.
 If you would like to run the Cypress tests on it, simply run ```yarn cypress open```.

-The Postman collection contains examples of all get, post, and put endpoint body submissions AND responses as well as tests, so if you open that in Postman, you should be able to view all the endpoints in the way you want.
+The Postman collection contains examples of all get, post, and put endpoint body submissions AND responses as well as tests, so if you open the Postman collection, you should be able to view and use all the endpoints.
 They are sorted into folders.

 You will need to log in to hit endpoints, and a login is provided in the Postman collection.
 You may also register your own username and a JWT will be provided to you via the live app.
 Take the token you receive from either logging in or registering and put it in the Postman collection as the value to the variable ```token```, which should already be in the collection.
 This will make it easy for you to navigate the different endpoints.